 Alabama's tax free weekend is the first one of the summer once again.
 While mid-July might feel like an early time to shop for school supplies, school is tentatively set to start in many AL counties just a few weeks later.
 Don't miss the chance to grab all the school year necessities now, so you can have one less thing to worry about.

-When Is the Next Alabama Tax Free Weekend?
+When Is the Next Alabama Tax Free Weekend in 2020?